muratk5n/thirdwave/en/README.md

 ---

 Gross keeps talking about the classical limit.
 Classical limit of which theory?
-String Theory have multiples!
+String Theory has multiples!

 \#ST_LQG